hyperledger-labs/perun-doc/source/go-perun/new_tutorial/client/client.rst

 Client
 ======
 The Client is where all of the participant's logic comes together and, most importantly, where we implement the functionality for opening/proposing new Channels.
-We start by giving a detailed description of the Client implementation and continue with implementing some utility functionality before we take a look at the Handler in the following section.
+We start by giving a detailed description of the Client implementation and continue with implementing some utility functionality before we look at the Handler in the following section.

 Implementation
 ~~~~~~~~~~~~~~